tembo-io/website/docs/tembo-stacks/local-tembo-operator.md

 kubectl get secrets/sample-coredb-connection --template={{.data.password}} | base64 -D
 ```

-7. Port Forward from your Kubernetes to your local machine
+7. Port Forward the service from your Kubernetes to your local machine
 ```bash
 kubectl port-forward svc/sample-coredb-rw 5432:5432
 ```